lavverma/blog_project/README.md

 Make sure the authorId is a valid authorId by checking the author exist in the authors collection.

-Return HTTP status 201 on a succesful blog creation.
+Return HTTP status 201 on a succesfull blog creation.
 Also return the blog document.
 The response should be a JSON object like this

 Create atleast 5 blogs for each author